Work samples

 August 3rd 2016

-Ethereal is Ebony's series collection of B&W photos taken between 2020 to 2022 that combines her documentary and experimental/surreal work using abstract techniques (i.e. motion blur, direct light sources, and prism refraction.)
+Signs of (Black) Life is Ebony's series of B&W photos.
+Ethereal is the sub-collection of the encompassing So(B)L series.
+Photos taken between 2020 to 2022 combines Ebony's documentarian and experimental/surreal work using abstract techniques (i.e. motion blur, direct light sources, and prism refraction.)

 • Dinah in Sunlight